aws-samples/cloud-controlled-connected-camera-with-aws-iot-services/README.md

 GPIO26 (37) (38) GPIO20
    GND (39) (40) GPIO21
 ```
 The setup in my environment looks like below.
-I used male to female jump wires to connect Servo to GPIO pins of Raspberry Pi.
+I used male to female jumper wires to connect the Servos to the GPIO pins of a Raspberry Pi.
 ![](./docs/images/camera_stand_rpi.png)

 ### Step2: Raspberry Pi Setup